cycloptux/GiselleBot-Documentation/docs/Guides/1-Administration.md

 will assume you have a dedicated, private channel, such as
 \#bot-console, for running bot commands.
-You don\'t need to have such a channel setup, but it\'s often useful to separate bot commands from other messages and it keep them private.
+You don\'t need to have such a channel setup, but it\'s often useful to separate bot commands from other messages, and it keeps them private.

 Server Activity Logging
 -----------------------